M.Sc. Examination Process

 SGS has prepared guidelines outlining the regulations for the formatting and preparation of a thesis for electronic submission to the SGS (see Thesis Formatting).
 These guidelines, available on the School of Graduate Studies web site, must be strictly adhered to.
 SGS will inform the student of any additional completion requirements such as the payment of library fines, outstanding fees, etc.

-The Department requires a bound copy of all student theses, within one month of it being submitted to SGS.
+The Department requires a hardbound copy of all student theses, within one month of it being submitted to SGS.
 The departmental budget does not allow for the payment of costs for thesis binding, however, supervisors may be willing to help defray these costs.